not an image

 Ohio

 Ohio offers some of the more affordable active adult housing markets.
 These markets may appeal to buyers seeking value while staying close to familiar communities.
-In the Dayton area, the median listing price for homes in 55+ communities is $345,000, while Northwest Ohio shows a median listing price of $379,900.
-Prices are higher in some of the state’s larger metro areas, including the Cleveland area at $414,995 and the Cincinnati area at $429,900.
-The Columbus area has the highest median listing price among these regions, at $544,900.
+In the Dayton area, the median listing price for homes in 55+ communities is $289,900, while Northwest Ohio shows a median listing price of $404,900.
+Prices are higher in some of the state’s larger metro areas, including the Cleveland area at $399,900.
+The Columbus area has the highest median listing price among these regions, at $619,482.

-Columbus and Cincinnati offer vibrant downtown districts, major universities, and growing dining and entertainment scenes, while Cleveland provides access to Lake Erie and museums and cultural institutions.
+Columbus offers a vibrant downtown district, major universities, and a growing dining and entertainment scene, while Cleveland provides access to Lake Erie and museums and cultural institutions.
 Smaller markets such as Dayton can offer a quieter pace of life with convenient access to parks and golf courses.

 For buyers who want Midwestern affordability with access to established cities and a variety of cultural and recreational amenities, Ohio may offer the perfect opportunity for an active retirement.